Do Go On - 533 - El Chupacabra

 so it can be really, really rough on coyotes and other wild dogs.

-Wildlife disease specialist Kevin Keel has seen images of an alleged
+has seen images of an alleged

-Chubbera corpse and clearly recognized it as a coyote,
+and clearly recognized it as a coyote

-but said he could imagine how others might not say,
+but said he could imagine

-still looks like a coyote
+still looks like a coyote,

-just a really sorry excuse for a coyote
+just a really sorry excuse for a coyote.

-fucking kick it while it's
+Fucking kick it while it's down.

-he said I wouldn't think it's a
+I wouldn't think it's a chippocabra

-chippocubra if I saw it in the woods
+if I saw it in the woods,

 but then I've been looking at coyotes and foxes

-with mange for a while
+with mange for a while.

-might be confused as to its identity
+might be confused as to its identity.

-so there you go
+So there you go.

-why they are often called goat suckers
+Since chubacabras are likely mangy coyotes, this explains why they are often called goat suckers attacking livestock and draining their blood.

-and if they're having a hard time catching their normal prey, wild prey,
+animals with mange are often quite debilitated, and if they're having a hard time catching their normal prey, wild prey,

 they might choose livestock because it's a lot easier.